Guinea-Bissau–Spain relations

 Guinea-Bissau–Spain relations are the bilateral and diplomatic relations between these two countries.

 Independence war

-In the November 14, 1972 United Nations General Assembly vote to recognize the PAIGC as the sole legitimate representative of the people of Guinea-Bissau and Cape Verde, Spain was one of the member states that voted against the resolution.
+In the November 14, 1972, at the United Nations General Assembly vote to recognize the PAIGC as the sole legitimate representative of the people of Guinea-Bissau and Cape Verde, Spain was one of the member states that voted against the resolution.
 The proposal was adopted with 98 votes in favour, 6 votes against and 8 abstentions.
-Again the UN General Assembly on November 2, 1973, following the declaration of independence of Guinea-Bissau, Spain was one of 7 member states voting against the resolution that condemned Portuguese occupation of territories of the Republic of Guinea-Bissau (the resolution was passed with 93 votes in favour).
+Again at the UN General Assembly on November 2, 1973, following the declaration of independence of Guinea-Bissau, Spain was one of 7 member states voting against the resolution that condemned Portuguese occupation of territories of the Republic of Guinea-Bissau (the resolution was passed with 93 votes in favour).

 Diplomatic relations

 Spain soon recognized Guinea Bissau the Carnation Revolution, establishing diplomatic relations.
 After the opening of the Spanish Embassy in Bissau in the year 2007, the ties strengthened.
 Guinea-Bissau has appointed an Ambassador resident in Madrid, who presented his credentials to King Juan Carlos I at the beginning of 2012.